 - A decrease in the percentage of PPI students who are late or have unauthorised absence by -0.47% and -0.5% respectively.

 - The number of PPI students who have been excluded this year has halved, with a corresponding 11% decrease in the percentage of overall exclusions being apportioned to PPI students.
 43% reduction in the number of days PPI students are excluded for.

 For the current Year 11 cohort, the Pupil Premium is focussed on supporting interventions that are confidently expected to lead to:

-- a further increase of over 15% of the PPI cohort successfully achieving the the E-Bacc qualification.
+- A further increase in the percentage of the PPI cohort successfully achieving the the E-Bacc qualification.

-- a greater involvement of PPI pupils in school life and increased access to enrichment activities by seeking the opinions of pupils and parents through the use of pupil and parent forums.
+- A greater involvement of PPI pupils in school life and increased access to enrichment activities by seeking the opinions of pupils and parents through the use of pupil and parent forums and Achievement for All.